 This is important, as mentoring an employee can have multiple benefits for your company.
 If the employee is inexperienced, for instance, then you can provide feedback and show support.
 As a result, they will grow into a far more valuable employee and buy into the culture of your business more naturally than someone who has years of experience, meaning that they will also be easier to retain.
 In addition, they will trust you more because they will feel that their professional needs are being met.

 If you are capable of managing your time efficiently, mentoring does not have to take up vast swathes of your time, either.
 It's an invaluable way for you to develop as a leader, too, so the benefits work both ways.

-So, with these factors in mind, how can you focus on moulding your staff into indispensable assets for your company?
-This is how to mentor an employee.
+With these factors in mind, then, how can you focus on moulding your staff into indispensable assets for your company?
+This is how to mentor your employees:

 If you recognise the potential in your employees, then the time you invest in showing them the ropes will not be wasted.
 This means understanding an employee's strengths and weaknesses and identifying what can be improved and moulded.

 You also need to understand that different people react to different approaches.
 Some employees - such as graduates and entry-level workers - might require you to step in early in their employment, taking a broad approach to their development and growth.
 More experienced hands, meanwhile, might be focused on achieving a particular goal or target, which you could help by providing one-on-one sessions, for example.

 According to Ebsco, the most critical step when mentoring is making your mentee feel comfortable; this means that you need to cultivate a genuine relationship where both parties feel respected and understood.